Crisp0/AutoLinked/README.md

 # AutoLinked

-## Overview

-a chrome extension that's able to send connection requests to a list of people in a LinkedIn search.
+A Chrome extension that's able to send connection requests to a list of people in a LinkedIn search.
 The extension uses the "chrome.tabs" and "chrome.runtime" APIs.

-#### How to run it?
+## How to run it?

   1. Open Google Chrome browser and navigate to chrome://extensions/.
   2. Enable developer mode by toggling the switch in the top right-hand corner of the page.